pingcap/docs/tidb-lightning/tidb-lightning-50TB-data-import-best-practices.md

 - Source files

     - Whether the data within a single file is sorted by the primary key.
 Sorted data can achieve optimal import performance.
     - Whether there are overlapping primary keys or non-null unique indexes between source files imported by multiple TiDB Lightning instances.
-The smaller the overlap, the better the import performance.
+The smaller the overlap is, the better the import performance.

 - Table definitions